 A scholarship is awarded on the basis of academic, artistic or sporting excellence.
 A scholarship has to be applied for separately before admission to the College and normally carries a value of up to 10%, although in exceptional circumstances higher values can be awarded.
 Exhibitions of 5% are also available.
 More information on scholarships can be found here.

 The College Governors are committed to broadening access to the school by offering means-tested financial support to eligible parents or guardians to assist with the payment of school fees.
 Such support is known as a bursary and may be awarded in the form of a discount on tuition fees payable, depending on the financial, compassionate or other pertinent circumstances of applicants.

-Bursaries are awarded on the basis of financial needs of the family.
-To apply for a bursary you are required to complete a Bursary Application Form (downloadable below), which will be followed up by a home visit from the independent Bursary Administration Company.
-They will then provide the College with a detailed report on the family’s financial situation.
+Bursaries are awarded on the basis of financial needs of the family and what the child can bring to and gain from the College.
+To apply for a bursary, there are two additional forms that you will need to complete.
+Firstly, a Bursary Application Form (downloadable below), which covers the mean-testing element.
+This will be followed up by a home visit from the independent Bursary Administration Company which will provide the College with a detailed report on the family’s financial situation.
 Bursary applications must be returned to the Bursary and submitted in line with the normal application process for a place at the College.

 Bursary Application Form

 Supplementary Bursary Application Form

 The Headmaster and Bursar will consider a number of factors when making the judgement as to the justification for financial support: